pyraxo/TextUs/docs/feature_customer_scenarios.md

 ## 3. Technical Implementation

-The feature relies on the interplay between the `ConversationScheduler` and the `ChatBot` state machine.
+The feature relies on the interplay between the `ConversationScheduler` and the `ChatBot` state machine. **Scenario configuration can now include file uploads, and session evaluation uses the rubrics management system.**

 ### 3.1 Core Components